freelawproject/juriscraper/juriscraper/pacer/notes.md

                         </a>
 ```

+However, this count includes unnumbered minute entries.
+So the number may well be higher than the highest numbered docket entry in a case.

 ### DocVerify.pl

 This page is only available on CM/ECF, but provides several pieces of interesting information.
 This page is supposed to do some sort of document verification.
 As described in [this handy PDF][pdf], you can input a case number and a document number from that case, and it will give you some hashes about that document.
 This sounds very useful as a form of verification, but it's entirely unclear what the hashes represent.